urbit/urbit/README.md

 curl -L https://nixos.org/nix/install | sh
 ```

-You can optionally setup Nix to pull build artefacts from the binary cache
+You can optionally setup Nix to pull build artifacts from the binary cache
 that continuous integration uses.
 This will improve build times and avoid
 unnecessary recompilations of common dependencies.
 Once Nix has been installed
 you can setup Cachix via: